BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 I maintain a radical viewpoint that art can never be considered entirely innocent, given its origins in a world driven by commercial commodities.
 Its manifestation is always shaped by its profit-oriented surroundings.
 Even if its creators manage to isolate themselves from this world, the audience cannot.
-Art should not only a horizon of the possible but should extend it;
+Art should not only be a horizon of the possible but should extend it;

 >In the twentieth century, one encounters artworks that seek to cancel the difference between a real and an imagined reality by presenting themselves in ways that make them indistinguishable from real objects.
 Should we take this trend as an internal reaction of art against itself? [...]
 No ordinary object insists on being taken for an ordinary thing, but a work that does so betrays itself by this very effort.
 The function of art in such a case is to reproduce the difference of art.
 But the mere fact that art seeks to cancel this difference and fails in its effort to do so perhaps says more about art than could any excuse or critique. -- Niklas Luhmann

 Money, which often serves as a proxy for divine comparability, inevitably corrupts art.
 Moreover, the current state of capitalism thrusts us into an endless cycle of ceaseless consumption and monotonous replication.
-Most of us have lost the ability to open new horizons of possibilities; instead, we consume what is presented to us and thus narrowing down alternatives to what is presented.
+Most of us have lost the ability to open new horizons of possibilities; instead, we consume what is presented to us and thus narrow down alternatives to what is presented.
 Granted, there may be brief periods when "authentic" creativity can surface.
 However, shortly thereafter, its uniqueness is obliterated as it is incorporated into a quantifiable and sellable product.
 Money is indifferent---a trait that is simultaneously its beauty and its horror.